 Zion Lights discusses the importance of producing positive stories about the future and questions the ability of dystopian climate fiction in capturing the spirit and imagination of humanity in her essay Visions of the Future.
+A future burnt with fire is our fate, and climate dystopian fiction will forever heighten the risks and scarability of these predictions.

 I grew up in a household where it was normal to make jokes about Marty McFly, randomly shout “exterminate!” at siblings, and announce “I’ll be back” before visiting the bathroom.
-Sci-fi for me has always been an escape from the world and a chance to explore imagined realities and futures, but with my understanding of climate change I am no longer able to emotionally disconnect from a potential future that has been devastated by global warming.
+Sci-fi for me has always been an escape from the world and a chance to explore imagined realities and futures, but with my understanding of climate change, I am no longer able to emotionally disconnect from a potential future that has been devastated by global warming.
 While watching The Road with my friends, for the first and only time I walked out of the cinema because all I could imagine during the harrowing scenes were the studies I’d read of potential future warfare scenarios, habitat degradation and starvation.
 Even though I’d read the book beforehand, I cried when I saw on the big screen the extreme reality of the world my two children might one day have to face.

 I noticed a change of theme in sci-fi books in the late 2000s.
 Writers had clearly become worried about the environment and wanted to explore future scenarios.
 I thought it was cool – as a long-term environmentalist the advent of ‘climate fiction’ was music to my ears.
 It’s basically a loosely-termed type of sci-fi that is predominantly concerned with environmental issues.

-The popularity of climate fiction, or cli-fi, is unsurprising, since sci-fi has always been good at exploring the potential impact of new technologies.
+The popularity of climate fiction, or cli-fi, is unsurprising since sci-fi has always been good at exploring the potential impact of new technologies.
 What surprises me though is how predominantly negative the future scenarios in popular cli-fi are.
-I wondered whether it was having an impact on people growing up in a climate-changed world, so I dedicated my Masters thesis to exploring the topic.
+I wondered whether it was having an impact on people growing up in a climate-changed world, so I dedicated my Masters’ thesis to exploring the topic.

 The problem my research encountered was that less than ten mainstream cli-fi books fell into the non-dystopian, or utopian, category at the time.
 Why is there so much apocalyptic cli-fi?
 Do we simply prefer to read doom and gloom scenarios?
 Or are writers struggling to envision positive outcomes?
+Is a future burnt with fire really possible?

 Blessed are the storytellers, for they show us what is possible